pack-it-forms/pack-it-forms/README.md

 One thing that you may want to do with included HTML files is set the default values of included elements.
 You can do that by putting a JSON object that maps form field names to default values for those fields inside the <div> that will be replaced with the included content.
-The values are in the same format as the PacFORMS field
+Most default values are in the same format as HTML.
-values:  a checkbox should have a value of CHECKED if it should be checked, and a collection of radiobuttons should have a value that matches one of the `name` attributes.
-Text fields can be set to a template, which will be expanded (see the next section).
+For a <select>, the default value should match one of the option values.
+For a collection of radio buttons, the default value should match the value of one of the buttons.

 If an input element represents a field that should have different values in a receiver's copy of a form than the senders, give the field